 This post contains affiliate links.
 When you shop using these links we earn a commission that helps support the website – at no extra cost to you.
 Ads & links are not product endorsements.

-In a recent study, researchers investigated the effects of exercise on fat around the heart.
+In a recent study, researchers investigated the effects of exercise on getting rid of fat around the heart.

-Endurance and resistance exercise reduce fat around the heart
+Endurance and resistance exercise get rid of fat around the heart

-Overall, both resistance and endurance were shown to reduce epicardial fat, but only resistance training reduced pericardial fat.
-Unfortunately, the small sample size (39 participants) limits the ability to generalize the results, and thus additional research including more participants would provide better insight into how exercise affects fat around the heart.
+Unfortunately, the small sample size (39 participants) limits the ability to generalize the results, meaning that additional research including more participants would provide better insight into how exercise affects fat around the heart and which exercise is best at getting rid of the fat around the heart.